What Is Scapegoating And Why Is It Harmful?

 Learn to identify and avoid scapegoating tactics

-The definition of scapegoating according to the American Psychological Association (APA) is “the process of directing one’s anger, frustration, and aggression onto others and targeting them as the source of one’s problems and misfortunes”.
+According to the American Psychological Association (APA), scapegoating can be defined as “the process of directing one’s anger, frustration, and aggression onto others and targeting them as the source of one’s problems and misfortunes”.
 It’s an often unconscious defense mechanism used to avoid blame or responsibility for one's actions or shortcomings and put them onto someone else.
-The scapegoat is usually someone the responsible party has selected because they feel “safe to blame” with the least fear of repercussions, such as a child, or a vulnerable participant of a group or society.

 For instance, let's say parents picked up their children from school, drove home, and went inside without locking the car.
 Someone then steals their wallet out of the console because the car doors were unlocked.
 It would be scapegoating for the parents to blame the children for the theft, claiming that they distracted them and caused them to forget to lock the car.